MCP

 Before you begin, please ensure you have the following software and accounts ready:

-• AI Assistant: You will need either the Claude Desktop App or the Gemini CLI installed and configured on your machine.
+- AI Assistant: You will need the Claude Desktop App, the Gemini CLI or a ChatGPT Plus account.

 Follow these steps to install the SEO-MCP server on your local machine.